Fire Pit Buyer’s Guide: Types, Sizes, & Materials Of Outdoor Fire Bowls, Tables, & Pits

 If you purchase a smokeless fire pit, it will likely have a double-walled design, and the smoke will rise through walls that have a gap between them.

+The smoke exits through existing sir holes located at the top of your fire pit.
 This combustion process has two parts that allow the smoke to burn the fuel to burn again before reaching the open air.

 Though you may still encounter some smoke, it’s not nearly as much as you would deal with if it were an open flame.